-We draw on laboratory evidence to provide empirical support for our assumptions, but in the future it should also be possible to design surveys that elicit individuals' beliefs about their relative abilities and job-finding chances, and their certainty about these beliefs.
+We drew on laboratory evidence to provide empirical support for our assumptions.
+To investigate the impact of unemployment on subjective beliefs in the field would require a survey that elicits individuals' beliefs about their relative abilities and job-finding chances, and their certainty about these beliefs.
+This type of survey is not currently available.
+In principle, however, it is possible to design such a survey and we believe that this is a fruitful direction for future research.
 Analogous to our experiment, respondents could be asked how certain they are that they job finding chance in the next month is higher than a certain percentage.
-Questions like this would allow an investigation of how duration of unsuccessful search affects confidence and future search decisions.
-It would also provide an indication of how confidence and updating varies according to different personal characteristics in the field.
-We believe that this is a fruitful direction for future research on explaining individual search behavior.
+Questions like this would allow an investigation of how duration of unsuccessful search affects confidence and future search decisions, and how confidence and updating varies across different types of individuals.